 You don’t have to be an artist or even like art.

-Most people who engage in art therapy would not identify themselves as artists and they might even feel childish at the thought of doing art.
+Most people who come to us for art therapy don’t identify themselves as artists and many of them report that they initially felt childish at the thought of doing art.
 What they find surprising is that even from the simplest drawing of stick figures, they learn something new and different about themselves and what they are struggling with.
 Not only that but once they get past the natural resistance to doing art, whether it’s because it’s new and unfamiliar or because it can be anxiety provoking to do artwork in front of others, they find it both enjoyable, relaxing, and even fun.

 Accessing different parts of the brain.